-The Office of Student Support and Advocacy ‘s Respondent Services provide support and resources for student responding to Title IX or Sexual Misconduct accusations.
-The goal of our office is providing a variety of supports that ensure students stay on track academically, as well as support that assists the student with personal growth across the lifespan.
+UMatter: Student Support & Advocacy‘s Respondent Services provides support and resources for students responding to Title IX or Sexual Misconduct accusations.
+The goal of our office is to provide a variety of supports that ensure students stay on track academically, as well as support that assists the student with personal growth across the lifespan.

 Being accused of sexual misconduct of any kind can have a variety of negative consequences, including mental stress, social disruption, safety concerns, public embarrassment, distrust of others, confusion, guilt/shame, anger, fear for the future, and impact your academic goals.
 Our office is committed to assisting you with mitigating those consequences and supporting you through the process.

 Because Respondent Services is an independent and unbiased resource, it is not necessary for a respondent to share any details of the incident in question in order to receive services.

 A Respondent is someone alleged to have been involved in an incident that violates either Title IX or the Interpersonal Violence and Sexual Misconduct policy.
 Respondents have been accused by another person of alleged prohibited conduct including:

 - Sexual assault

 - Interpersonal violence